 When Moses was a smart young man, 40 years of age, he really thought he knew how to do the job—but he made a terrible mess out of it and had to run for his life!
 It took God 40 years to straighten Moses out and show him that he had to depend on Him (Exodus chapters 2 and 3).

 The apostle John wrote the Gospel of John, and it must have taken some time with the Lord to do it.
-However, John’s greatest masterpiece, the book of Revelation, was virtually written by the Lord Himself while John was banished on the Mediterranean island of Patmos.
-John’s biggest work was just letting the Lord do all the directing, the speaking, the revealing—everything!
+However, John’s greatest masterpiece was virtually written by the Lord, while John was in exile on an island—the book of Revelation.
+His biggest work was just letting God do all the directing, the speaking, the revealing—everything!
 Let’s slow it down!
 Stop! … Look! … Listen!

 So let’s try to slow things down.
 Relax!
-But most of all, stop, look, listen … and wait.
-Warning signs like this are posted at dangerous places such as railroad crossings—places of crisis where there is an interruption of your routine, your way, your road—otherwise you might drive across the tracks when a train is coming and get hit.
+But most of all, stop, look, listen … and wait!
+Warning signs like this are posted at dangerous places, such as railroad crossings—places of crisis where there is an interruption of your routine, your way, your road, your highway—otherwise you might drive across the train tracks and get hit by a train.

 “But,” you say, “I don’t have time to stop, look, and listen!”
 Well, if you don’t, you may never make it.
-Which is easier, to try to beat the train, to try to plow through the train, to jump over the train, or to stop for a few minutes and watch it go by?
-It will soon be gone, and you can go peacefully on your way.
+Better late than never!
+Which is easier, to try to beat the train, to try to plow through the train, to jump over the train—or to stop for a few minutes and watch it go by?
+It’ll soon be gone, and you can go peacefully on your way.

 Trying to force the situation and push your way through just won’t work!
 It doesn’t pay to rush around trying to get someplace or to do something when you’re supposed to be waiting on the Lord to find out where He wants you to be and what He wants you to do.

 Remember that hurry is lack of faith and is of the Devil!
-If you’re hurrying and rushing around, fretting and impatient, you’ll never be able to focus your full attention—your eyes, ears, mind, and heart—on the Lord and get His solutions to your problems and His answers to your questions, and thereby make the best decision in each situation.
-You must stop, look, listen, and wait in communion with Him until you get His answers, you will have learned how to make decisions!
+If you’re hurrying and rushing around, fretting and impatient, you’ll never be able to focus your full attention—your eyes, ears, mind, and heart—on the Lord for the solutions to your problems, the answers to your questions, the best decisions for your situation!
+But when you have learned to stop, look, listen, and wait in communion with Him until you get His answers, you will have learned how to make decisions!
 You will have learned to pray and to truly follow God.